Increase your chances of a fast approval with a well-prepared first home loan application.

 Saving a deposit is a good idea for two reasons:

-- A 20 per cent deposit immediately tells a lender that you are financially disciplined and responsible – attributes that will encourage lenders to look favourably upon your first home loan application
+A 20 per cent deposit immediately tells a lender that you are financially disciplined and responsible – attributes that will encourage lenders to look favorably upon your first home loan application.

 If you do not have a 20 per cent deposit, don’t despair.
 Your SB Lending mortgage broker will provide you with some options to help you find the right loan product.